 Experimental raw data output of the measurement is so-called “formation factor”.
 It is a ratio of the porous material conductivity to the conductivity of the liquid that wets this material.
 There is a well-known and well-verified theory that predicts formation factor.
 Maxwell and Wagner developed this theory more than hundred years ago.
 It yields the surprisingly simple expression for the formation factor:

 Figure below shows the measured “formation factor” (conductivity ratios Ks/Km) as a function of the total porosity for a series of materials.

-We would like to stress that this method would yield total porosity of the sample, that consists of inter-particle porosity and porosity inside of the particles that includes contribution of all wetted pores even with dead ends.
-In order to extract material porosity one would have to assume inter-particle porosity.
+We would like to stress that this method is applicable for characterizing not only porous monolith, but also porous particles.
+In the case of particles (either in dispersion or in deposit) it yields the total porosity of the sample, which consists of inter-particle porosity and porosity inside of the particles that includes contribution of all wetted pores even with dead ends.
+In order to extract porosity of the porous particles one would have to assume inter-particle porosity.
 We have found that 40% value for this parameter agrees well with independent data.

 This method is available with Models DT-330 together with zeta potential measurement.
 It is available also as an Option OP0014 for Model DT-1202.

 Publications below contain results of this method verification with variety of different porous materials, monoliths and porous particles.

 - 1. Dukhin, A.S., Swasey, S. and Thommes, M. “A method for pore size and porosity analysis of porous materials using electroacoustics and high frequency conductivity”, Colloids and Surfaces, (2013).

 - 2. Dukhin, A.S., Goetz, P.J. and Thommess, M. “Method for determining Porosity, Pore size And Zeta Potential of Porous Bodies”, patent USA 8,281,662 B2, (2012).